Mekan Saparow

-Mekan Saparov (Mekan Meredowiç Saparow; born 22 April 1994) is a Turkmen footballer who plays for Turkmen club FC Altyn Asyr.
-He was part of the Turkmenistan national team from 2014.
+Mekan Saparov (Mekan Meredowiç Saparow; born 22 April 1994) is a Turkmen professional footballer who plays for FK Arkadag.
+He is part of the Turkmenistan national team from 2014.

 Club career

 He began his professional career in 2011 in FC Balkan.
 In 2013 with FC Balkan he won the 2013 AFC President's Cup in Malaysia.
 In 2015, he moved for 2 month loan to the FC Ahal.

 International career

-Saparow made his senior national team debut on 23 May 2014, in an 2014 AFC Challenge Cup match against Philippines.
+Saparow made his senior national team debut on 23 May 2014, in a 2014 AFC Challenge Cup match against Philippines.

 He played for Turkmenistan youth team in Commonwealth of Independent States Cup 2012, 2013 and 2015.

 He was included in Turkmenistan's squad for the 2019 AFC Asian Cup in the United Arab Emirates.